Pyaz Wali Bhindi Recipe | Bhindi Do Pyaza - Okra Onion Stir Fry

-Pyaz Wali Bhindi Recipe is a delicious preparation of okra, also known as lady's finger sauteed with caramelized onions.
+Pyaz Wali Bhindi Recipe/ Bhindi Do Pyaza is a delicious preparation of bhindi/ okra sauteed with caramelized onions.

 Pyaz Wali Bhindi is a popular dry vegetable in Punjabi Cuisine usually served with Kadhi Pakora along with Parathas for the lunch menu.
 This dish could be served with Roti as well for simple weeknight dinner.
 You can also pack this in your Lunch Box with Tawa Parathas.

 Did you know?
 Okra is very low in calories and dense with nutrients.
 It is high in fiber, vitamin A, C, and folate content.
 It is also a good source of the B vitamins, vitamin K, calcium, potassium, iron, zinc, and traces of magnesium and manganese.
 Okra is one of those few vegetables, which have the highest content of phytonutrients and antioxidants such as beta-carotene, zeaxanthin and lutein.
 (Know more: Health Benefits of Okra)

 If you like this recipe, you can also try other Vegetarian Recipes such as

 - 2 tablespoon Mustard oil , or Sunflower oil